 Section 10 The right of shareholders to attend shareholders' meetings

-Shareholders wishing to participate in shareholders’ meetings must be included in a printout of the entire register of shareholders showing the situation five days before the meeting, and also notify the head office of the Bank by the date specified in the notice to attend the meeting.
+Shareholders wishing to participate in shareholders’ meetings must be included in a printout of the entire register of shareholders showing the situation six banking days before the meeting, taking into account voting right registrations which have been performed in accordance with Chapter 5 Section 15 of the Swedish Companies Act four banking days before the meeting and also notify the head office of the Bank by the date specified in the notice to attend the meeting.
 This day may not be a Sunday, other public holiday, Saturday, Midsummer Eve, Christmas Eve, New Year's Eve and may not be earlier than the fifth business day before the meeting.

 Shareholders are entitled to be accompanied by no more than two advisers, but only if the shareholder gives notice of the number of advisers as stated in the previous paragraph.